javascript-tutorial/en.javascript.info/1-js/1-getting-started/1-intro/article.md

 As of now, JavaScript is unique due it's full integration with HTML/CSS and wide browser adoption.

-Other languages like CoffeeScript and TypeScript can help to develop faster and write less bug-proof code.
+Other languages like TypeScript can help to write less bug-proof code.
 It is recommended to take a look at them, at least briefly, after mastering JavaScript.